MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteCollectionAppCatalog.md

 Use this cmdlet to add a site collection scoped app catalog to the specified site.
 To run this cmdlet user must have the following roles:
 * SharePoint Admin role or Global Administrator role
-* site collection administrator of the tenant app catalog
+* Site Collection Administrator of the tenant app catalog
-* site collection administrator of the site collection of the site specified in the `-Site` parameter
+* Site Collection Administrator of the site collection of the site specified in the `-Site` parameter

 ## EXAMPLES